yuluqinn/CCM-site/README.md

 **Teaching Assistants**: Yanli Zhou and [Guy Davidson](https://guydavidson.me/)

 **Meeting time and location**:
 **Lecture.** Our course will use a "flipped classroom" model.
-Lectures will be pre-recorded and available to watch on Vimeo, which is followed by a live discussion of the material in person (or on zoom).
+Lectures will be pre-recorded and available to watch on Vimeo (password on EdStem), which is followed by a live discussion of the material in person (or on zoom).
 Please watch the lecture *before* the date it is listed under, so that we have a productive live discussion.
 Please come ready with your questions.
-Live discussion of the lectures is on Mondays 10-11 AM.
+Live discussion of the lectures is on **Mondays 10-11 AM**.
 You can attend in person at 60 5th Ave Room 150.
 There is also a zoom option (links available on the class brightspace).

 **Labs.**
 Tuesdays 1:30-2:20 PM.
 You can attend in person at the Silver Center Room 520 or on zoom (links available on class brightspace).